Married? Unmarried? Retirement Planning is still essential

-Retirement planning is crucial enough as it is for a married family, but it becomes even more critical for singles or unmarried couples considering that they are not accorded the same tax breaks and advantages which a couple gets upon marriage.
-Even so, statistical studies report that single women are the fastest growing group of home buyers, while the number of married families buying a house has dropped by 10% in the last ten years.
+Retirement planning is crucial enough as it is for a married family.
+Still, it becomes even more critical for singles or unmarried couples considering that they are not accorded the same tax breaks and advantages which a couple gets upon marriage.
+Statistical studies report that single women are the fastest-growing group of home buyers, while the number of married families buying a house has dropped by 10% in the last ten years.

-What all this means is that for single and unmarried live-in couples, retirement planning needs to be taken a bit further than that which is done by a married couple, in order to offset the lack of clarity in governing laws and tax benefits.
+All this means is that for single and unmarried live-in couples, retirement planning needs to be taken a bit further than that done by a married couple to offset the lack of clarity in governing laws and tax benefits.
 Everything has to be put down in writing in clear terms.
-It is generally advisable to consult a financial planner and set your finances to go in the right direction before you jump into a long term live-in arrangement.
+It is generally advisable to consult a financial planner and set your finances to go in the right direction before jumping into a long-term live-in arrangement.